 2.7 Customer Loyalty

 The Group operates customer loyalty programs in several countries.
-In these programs customers accumulate points for purchases made or receive vouchers for rebates on future purchases.
-The reward points and vouchers are recognized as a separately identifiable component of the initial sale transaction by allocating the fair value of the consideration received between the award points or vouchers and the other components of the sale such that the reward points are initially recognized as deferred income at their fair value.
-Revenue from the reward points and vouchers is recognized when the points and vouchers are redeemed.
-Reward points and vouchers expire after a number of months after initial sales depending on each loyalty program.
+In these programs customers receive vouchers for rebates on future purchases.
+The vouchers are recognized as a separately identifiable component of the initial sales transaction by allocating the fair value of the consideration received between the vouchers and the other components of the sale such that the vouchers are initially recognized as deferred income at their fair value.
+Revenue from the vouchers is recognized when the vouchers are redeemed or upon expiry.
+Vouchers expire after a certain period of time after initial sales depending on each loyalty program.

 2.8 Operating Lease

 Leases where a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases are charged to the Income Statement on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to the Income Statement on a straight-line basis over the period of the lease.